Dalmatian Dog Breed

 The Dalmatian coat--probably its most recognizable feature--is a white base with darker spots, with the spots typically 1-2 inches in diameter.
 The fur is short-haired and sleek, and sheds year-round.

-Dalmatian Coloring
+Dalmatian Colors

 Dalmatian Variations